CVS Pharmacy serving GHBC and GHA (Tricare -- see below)

 WEEKLY MEDICATION "CASSETTES"

 Your weekly medications can be assembled and delivered in a medication organizer.
-Cassettes are picked up by the resident from the Medication Room adjacent to the Clinic and taken home to their apartment.
+Cassettes are picked up by the resident from the Medication Room on the third floor of the Crossroads and taken home to their apartment.
 The next week, the resident brings the empty cassette to the Medication Room and receives a full cassette.
 It’s an exchange program.
 Residents only have to go to the Medication Room once a week.
 For more information on this program and its costs, click HERE.